damian0815/compel/README.md

-# incite
+# compel
-A prompting enhancement library for transformers-type text embedding systems
+A prompting enhancement library for transformers-type text embedding systems.